Anna Marie Hahn

 Anna Marie Hahn (née Filser; July 7, 1906 – December 7, 1938) was a German-born American serial killer.
 She murdered 5 elderly men from Cincinnati by poison between 1933 and 1937.
 She was convicted of murder and executed by electric chair in 1938.

-Biography

 Early life

 Anna Hahn was the youngest of twelve children though five of her siblings had died by the time Anna was born.
 Her father, George Filser, was a furniture manufacturer, and the family was considered to be well-off financially.

-At age 19, she became pregnant with her son Oskar, and told her family that the father was a Viennese physician, Dr. Max Matscheki, a well-known cancer researcher.
-However, no record of a Dr. Matscheki has ever been found; to this day, the identity of Oskar's real father is unknown.
-Hahn's scandalized family sent her to the U.S. in 1929, while her son remained in Bavaria with her parents.
+At age 19, she became pregnant with her son Oskar, and told her family that the father was a Dr. Max Matscheki, a well-known cancer researcher from Vienna.
+However, no record of a Dr. Matscheki was found and the identity of Oskar's real father remains unknown.
+Hahn's scandalized family sent her to the United States in 1929, while her son remained with them in Bavaria.
 While staying with relatives Max and Anna Doeschel in Cincinnati, Ohio, Hahn met fellow German immigrant Philip Hahn; they married in 1930.
 Hahn briefly returned to Germany to retrieve Oskar, then she and her husband started a family.